baconjs/bacon.js/README.md

 property.
 Event will be included in output iff the property holds `true` at the time of the event.

-`observable.takeWhile(f)` takes while given predicate function holds true
+`observable.takeWhile(f)` takes while given predicate function holds true.
+Function Construction rules apply.

+`observable.takeWhile(property)` takes values while the value of a property holds `true`.

 `observable.take(n)` takes at most n elements from the stream.
 Equals to Bacon.never() if n <= 0.